benholmgren/csci-476-594-spring2021-private/lab06/README.md

 somewhere in our final output.
 However, I wouldn't expect this result to force our original content to be effected at all.
 Furthermore, we shouldn't see this kind of issue when using OFB and CFB, since neither of the two methods use padding in the first place.
-We will see if my hypotheses holds up in practice.
+We will see if my hypotheses hold up in practice.

+(In practice, they didn't really hold up.
+It turned out that every case only really had corruption within the original block.
+There must be some kind of infrastructure to stop this kind of subsequent corruption from occurring.)

 ### Task 4.2